juanfran/posts/js/ts-refactor/ts-refactor-en.md

 }
 ```

-The goal in this example is to modify the content of the `name` variable and add a` console.log`, but we are only going to do it for variables that are inside a constructor in a class that inherits from `ParentTest`.

-The first thing we are going to do is look for the constructors that meet this criteria, those that are inside a class that inherits from `ParentTest`.
-To do this, we will use the next code:
+The first thing we are going to do is look for the constructors that meet this criteria, those that are inside a class inherited from `ParentTest`.
+To do this, we will use the following code:

 ```ts
 import { Node } from 'ts-morph';